 If you have acquired points on your licence in the past, you may want to know if they are still there.

-You will need to know if you have points on your licence if you are applying for insurance, as insurers/brokers have the right to question whether you have any previous points or endorsements on your driving licence.
-Due to new legislation brought, which came into effect in 2013, you are legally required to answer truthfully.
+You will need to know if you have points on your licence when you apply for insurance, as insurers and brokers will likely ask you if you have any previous points or endorsements.
+Due to legislation that came into effect in 2013, you are legally required to answer truthfully.

-You can check the points on your licence online, with the government offering this handy tool to inform you of your driving record.
+You can check the points on your licence online, with the government providing this handy tool to inform you of your driving record.

 In order to view your driving endorsements online, you will need the following:

 You can find your driving licence number in section 5 of your driving licence photocard.

 Your National Insurance (NI) number is used on a number of documents, such as your payslip, P60, benefits information and tax returns.
 You can also find your NI number on your NI card.